gitworkflows/meshplay/CONTRIBUTING.md

 `meshplayctl` uses [golangci-lint](https://github.com/golangci/golangci-lint).
 Refer to it for lint checks.

-All contributors are invited to review [pull requests](https://github.com/khulnasoft/meshplay/pulls) on `meshplayctl` as on other Khulnasoft projects.
+All contributors are invited to review [pull requests](https://github.com/meshplay/meshplay/pulls) on `meshplayctl` as on other Meshplay components.

 # <a name="maintaining"> Reviews</a>